Art Education (AE)

 AE-386 Media & Methods in Art Therapy (3 credits)

-This course provides the student with the skills necessary to interpret diagnostic assessments, to perceive developmental deficits and behavorial needs, to formulate prescriptive plans, and to perform therapeutic intervention, using art as a treatment medium.
+This course provides the student with the skills necessary to interpret diagnostic assessments, to perceive developmental and behavorial needs, to formulate prescriptive plans, and to perform therapeutic intervention, using art as a treatment medium.

 AE-387 Adaptive Field Experience (1 credit)

 The student applies therapeutic skills in small-group or one-to-one clinical settings, and develops the ability to integrate knowledge with skills of social interaction and communication.
+Must file application & placement form with Art Therapy Field Coordinator.
+See Art Resource page on Moodle for more information.

 AE-392 Art in Early Childhood & Elementary Sch (4 credits)

 The student investigates theories of art education for young children, methods of providing for different learning styles, developmental stages of growth and artmaking, and planning art lessons for use in the elementary classroom.
 Students learn to assess appropriately, meeting local, state, and national standards.
+Must file applications and criminal background forms with the Education Dept. Field placement in an elementary school on Tuesday and Thursday mornings.

 AE-393 Art in the Secondary School (4 credits)

 Prerequisite(s): For AE & AET Majors: AE-222 & AE-392 completed.
-CM-125 and QL-156 or PST 400 completed., ED-220, AE-100
+CM-125 and QL-156 or PST 400 completed., ED-220.

 AE-480L Direct Observ & Teaching Art/Elem Sch (6 credits)

 In this student-teaching experience, the student observes and works in various aspects of art techniques.
 The abilities and media methods the student has acquired during earlier college years can be aplied to this direct experience.
 Both the college and the cooperating teachers help the student become more proficient in teaching, managing and organizing a developmental program at the elementary level.
-ASEO membership or proof of professional liability insurance required.
+WAE student membership or proof of professional liability insurance required.
 Must complete on-line application and submit signed criminal background check form to Education Dept. Complete TB testing (see Education handbook).

 AE-480S Direct Obs & Teaching Art/Secondary Sch (6 credits)

 In this student-teaching experience, the student observes and works in various aspects of art techniques.
 The abilities and media methods the student has acquired during earlier college years can be applied to this direct experience.
 Both the college supervisor and the cooperating teachers help the student become more proficient in teaching, managing and organizing a developmental program at the secondary level.
-ASEO membership or proof of professional liability insurance required.
+WAE student membership or proof of professional liability insurance required.
 Must complete on-line application and submit signed criminal background check form to Education Dept. Complete TB testing (see Education handbook).

 AE-481 Directed Observ/Teaching in Art Therapy (6 credits)